Steam Support cannot modify trading or Steam Community Market restrictions, regardless of the circumstances under which an account became restricted.

 For non-U.S. citizens, in cases where you previously provided us with a U.S. address, we may be required to collect additional documentation from you to validate your non-U.S. status.
 Valve uses a third-party validation service (currently, Compliance Technologies International (CTI)) to receive and validate this additional documentation.
 The third party will not be permitted to use any information collected from you for any purpose other than validation of your documentation for Valve, and will be contractually obligated to keep any information you provide confidential and secure.

 Different countries have different rules relating to the taxation of digital transaction.
 For U.S. citizens and residents, as discussed above, we are obligated to collect certain taxpayer identifying information from those who engage in more than 200 transactions in a calendar year, but no information is reported to the U.S. Internal Revenue Service unless your gross revenues from such sales exceed $20,000.
-Ultimately, the responsibility for determining any income tax liabilities, if any, which you may have rests with you, and so if you are concerned about the issue you should consult your own tax advisor.
+Ultimately, the responsibility for determining any income tax liabilities, which you may or may not have, rests with you.
+If you are concerned about your liability, you should consult a tax advisor.

 We request this information early on so that you have time to fill it out accurately.
 Validation by the third party can take time, if you hit the 200 limit without the form validated you will not be able to sell additional items until validation is complete.